COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 ## **Python AST Management System**

 [AST (Abstract Syntax Tree)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is a tree representation that represents the syntactic structure of source code.
 It is widely used in compilers and interpreters to reason about relationships between program elements.
-In this project, you are required to implement your own management system, named ASTManager, for parsing and analyzing Python ASTs.
+In this project, you are required to implement your own management system, named ASTManager, to parse and analyze Python ASTs.

 ### **Grading System**

-PA2 aims to practice the lambda expression and generics.
-ASTManager should be enhanced to support the following additional functionalities:
+PA2 aims to practice the lambda expression and generics. **ASTManager** should be enhanced to support the following additional functionalities:

 - Task 1: Finish generic tree traversal skeleton that takes lambda expressions as the node visitor and rewrite the task in PA1 (30%)
 - Task 2: Support code searching of five patterns with lambda expressions.
 (50%)